JDGR33/JDGR33/README.md

-- 👋 Hi, I’m @JDGR33
+- 👋 Hi, I’m Julio
 - 👀 I’m interested in Data Science, Python and Linux
-- 🌱 I’m currently learning better ways to clean Data -all recommendations are welcome.
+- 🌱 I’m currently learning better how to create a Portafolio.
 - 💞️ I’m looking to work on my first collaboration
 - 📫 This is my email: juliodanielguerrero@gmail.com